hostjane/hostjane.github.io/about.markdown

 # What is a skill?

-On HostJane a “Skill" is your ability to do a useful Service, something that can be delivered "virtually" over the internet, that helps a Buyer because they cannot do the task without your help.
+<span class="green">On HostJane a “Skill" is your ability to do a useful Service, something that can be delivered "virtually" over the internet, that helps a Buyer because they cannot do the task without your help.</span>

 Sellers offer their skills in a number of different categories including: